Monday, May 14, 2018

 Recommended with the warning above.

-Death Witch: A Rape/Revenge Thriller will be published later this year by Dynatox Ministries.
+Death Witch: A Rape/Revenge Thriller is now available for pre-order from Dynatox Ministries. http://dynatox.storenvy.com/products/24513204-death-witch-by-nick-cato-novella-rape-revenge

 From the author's bio - Nick Cato is the author of one novel, six novellas, and one short story collection.
 He writes the SUBURBAN GRINDHOUSE MEMORIES column for the acclaimed website, CINEMA KNIFE FIGHT.
 A collection of his column in book form is forthcoming.
 His next novel is titled, Lovers.